 Earthquakes are quite common in the Golden State due to a geological fault that spans roughly 800 miles through the state known as the San Andreas Fault.
 Earthquakes can occur almost everywhere in the region due to countless other faults.
 California has thousands of smaller earthquakes every year, according to the Southern California Earthquake Center.
 Some of the earthquakes cause damage, but most are not even felt.

 SteelMaster’s seismic-resistant Quonset Huts are specially engineered to withstand the extreme forces of an earthquake, protecting both the valuable items inside and the occupants.
-Our earthquake resistant building design features make Quonset Huts some of the strongest, most durable structures on earth.
-When seismic waves violently flow through a structure, the strength of the buildings oscillation depends on the building’s mass and its stiffness.
+Our earthquake-resistant building design features make Quonset Huts some of the strongest, most durable structures on earth.
+When seismic waves violently flow through a structure, the strength of the oscillation of the building depends on the building’s mass and its stiffness.

 Our steel buildings are constructed as one unit, which evenly distributes the energy caused by seismic waves to its concrete foundation with little chance of damage.
 The 100% clear span design does not require the use of beams and trusses to support the structure.
 This eliminates the potential for weak spots inside of the building and few areas where the structure can become damaged, which can contribute to a collapse.